 Becoming an EPI teacher: a deep dive into Dr Conti's Extensive Processing Instruction

-This course will provide delegates with thorough evidence-informed training in the design and implementation of Extensive Processing Instruction and of the MARS EARS framework for the teaching of languages.
+This conference is suitable for language teachers of all key stages who wish to learn about the design and implementation of Extensive Processing Instruction and the MARS EARS framework for the effective teaching of languages.

 Session 1 will focus on the design of an EPI unit, the selection of content, the sequencing of modelling and receptive (Listening as Modelling and Reading as Modelling) activities as well as with priming methods and techniques.